Morata3/bluetooth-tracker/README.md

-# System for tracking Bluetooth device sniffing their packets.
+#System for tracking and monitoring of wireless devices using Bluetooth

 This system contain two differents aproches.
 One of them is based on passive scanning via Ubertooth.
 The other one uses the HCI interface to perform active scanning of nearby devices.
 The bluetooth classic device are only detected by active scanning.